afroisalreadyinu/miniboss/README.md

 ### Stopping services

-Once you are done working, you can stop the running services with `drillmaster-main.py stop`.
+Once you are done working, you can stop the running services with `miniboss-main.py stop`.
 This will stop the services in the reverse order of dependency, i.e. first `python-todo` and then `appdb`.
 Exclusion is possible also when stopping services with the same `--exclude` argument.
-Running `./drillmaster-main.py stop --exclude appdb` will stop only the `python-todo` service.
+Running `./miniboss-main.py stop --exclude appdb` will stop only the `python-todo` service.
 If you exclude a service whose dependency will be stopped, you will get an error.

 ## Lifecycle events

-`drillmaster.Service` has two methods that can be overriden in order to move it to the correct states and execute actions on the container:
+`miniboss.Service` has two methods that can be overriden in order to move it to the correct states and execute actions on the container:

 - **`Service.ping()`**: Executed repeatedly right after the service starts with